United for Libraries Advocacy Resources

 - Fact Sheet 13: Checklist for Advocacy

-- Making Our Voices Heard: Citizens Speak Out for Libraries : a CD-rom and workbook from Friends of Libraries U.S.A. available as a free download to United for Libraries personal and group members.
+- Making Our Voices Heard: Citizens Speak Out for Libraries : a CD-rom and workbook from Friends of Libraries U.S.A. available as a free download to United for Libraries personal and group members in the Friends & Foundations Zone or the Trustee Zone.
 Non-members can purchase; supplies are limited.

 - 101+ Great Ideas for Libraries and Friends by Sally Gardner Reed and Beth Nawalinski: Currently out of print, this book published by Neal-Schuman includes tips and ideas from Friends groups around the country on a variety of subjects including advocacy and public awareness.
 Personal and group members of United for Libraries may access this publication in PDF format for FREE in the Friends & Foundations Zone or Trustee Zone.